andrew/ultimate-awesome/README.md

 - [awesome-bmlt](https://github.com/bmlt-enabled/awesome-bmlt) - List of all known BMLT things.
 - [awesome-raymond-hettinger](https://github.com/brianspiering/awesome-raymond-hettinger) - A curated list of awesome Raymond Hettinger talks.
 - [awesome-lego](https://github.com/brickventory/awesome-lego) - A curated list resources and links to LEGO related content.
-- [awesome-d3d11-learn](https://github.com/catboy-catfish/awesome-d3d11-learn) - A (work-in-progress) curated list of resources on learning how to use the graphics API Direct3D 11.
 - [awesome-papers](https://github.com/Cdsclaudy/awesome-papers) - In simple words, this repo is just a list of lists for Research Papers.
 - [awesome-taproot](https://github.com/chainx-org/awesome-taproot) - Taproot is Bitcoin's most anticipated upgrade since Segregated Witness (SegWit) in 2017.
 - [design-resources-for-developers](https://github.com/chanmyaemaung/design-resources-for-developers) - Design Resources For Developers.